Culture of the United States Marine Corps: Birthday

 The celebrations were formalized by Commandant Lemuel C. Shepherd, Jr. in 1952, outlining the cake cutting ceremony, which would enter the Marine Drill Manual in 1956.
-By tradition, the first slice of cake is given to the oldest marine present, who in turn hands it off to the youngest marine present, symbolizing the old and experienced marines passing their knowledge to the new generation of marines.
+By tradition, the first slice of cake is given to the oldest Marine present, who in turn hands it off to the youngest Marine present, symbolizing the old and experienced Marines passing their knowledge to the new generation of Marines.
 Lejeune's message is also republished annually.

 Drill and ceremonies

-Close Order Drill is heavily emphasized early on in a marine's training.
+Close Order Drill is heavily emphasized early on in a Marine's training.
 Formal ceremonies, such as the Marine Corps Birthday Ball, a change of command, or a retirement, will almost always incorporate some form of close order drill.
-The Marine Corps uses close order drill to teach discipline by instilling habits of precision and automatic response to orders, increase the confidence of junior officers and noncommissioned officers through the exercise of command and give marines an opportunity to handle individual weapons.
+The Marine Corps uses close order drill to teach discipline by instilling habits of precision and automatic response to orders, increase the confidence of junior officers and noncommissioned officers through the exercise of command and give Marines an opportunity to handle individual weapons.

 The Mess Night is a borrowed tradition of ceremonial dining.
-Originally a British Army tradition, it has become an honored tradition of enjoying drink, good food, and fellowship with a marine's comrades, as well as honoring those who have perished in battle.
+Originally a British Army tradition, it has become an honored tradition of enjoying drink, good food, and fellowship with a Marine's comrades, as well as honoring those who have perished in battle.

 History

-Marines have a high reverence for their history, indoctrinating recruits and continually expanding the topic in the professional education marines attend throughout their careers.
+Marines have a high reverence for their history, indoctrinating recruits and continually expanding the topic in the professional education Marines attend throughout their careers.
 The History Division, a subunit of the Training and Education Command, records, archives, researches, analyzes, and presents the history of the Corps.

 Several Marine Corps museums have been established, most notably the National Museum of the Marine Corps at Marine Corps Base Quantico, Virginia.
 Additional Marine history can be found at the Flying Leatherneck Aviation Museum, the MCRD San Diego Command Museum, the Marine Corps Air-Ground Museum, the Marine Corps Legacy Museum, the Parris Island Museum, the WWII/Korea LVT Museum, and the Waterhouse Museum.

 Memorials also serve as a way to preserve history.
 One of the most iconic memorials is the Marine Corps War Memorial in Arlington National Cemetery, a statue recreated from the iconic photo Raising the Flag on Iwo Jima.
-Other memorials to marines (sometimes including other services) include the two of the many statues named Iron Mike (Belleau, France and Parris Island, South Carolina), the USS Arizona Memorial, Navy–Marine Corps Memorial Stadium at the United States Naval Academy, as well as many period specific military memorial around the country where marines participated in fighting, such as the National World War II Memorial and the Vietnam Veterans Memorial.
+Other memorials to Marines (sometimes including other services) include two of the many statues named Iron Mike (Belleau, France and Parris Island, South Carolina), the USS Arizona Memorial, Navy–Marine Corps Memorial Stadium at the United States Naval Academy, as well as many period specific military memorial around the country where Marines participated in fighting, such as the National World War II Memorial and the Vietnam Veterans Memorial.